 For example, if user data is used to design better marketing targeting tools, thus helping a company raise profit margins, then whatever extra profit is made through such analysis should be shared with the rightful owner.

 This doesn’t currently happen.
-Large data platforms analyse user search and social behavior to gain insights, and do not share the profit made from exploring and applying these insights.
+Large data platforms analyse user search and social behaviour to gain insights, and do not share the profit made from exploring and applying these insights.
 Advertising on search engines is a good example.

-If you search for products on a daily basis and your search behavior is analyses to create better ads that lead to purchases, you should have the right to receive compensation for your informed or uninformed contribution.
+If you search for products on a daily basis and your search behaviour is analyses to create better ads that lead to purchases, you should have the right to receive compensation for your informed or uninformed contribution.
 This issue is elegantly discussed in an article recently published in the Guardian, on Jaron Lanier’s book "Who owns the future?".

-Consumer profiling is a thriving field utilising data about people, with or without explicit consent, to boost consumer purchasing behavior.
+Consumer profiling is a thriving field utilising data about people, with or without explicit consent, to boost consumer purchasing behaviour.

 When the Reincubate Cloud Data API could mediate data transfer between a user and a company, there’s the possibility of adding a payment mechanism.
 Users can receive a small fee for their contribution.
 It can be a fixed fee or proportional to the value created and estimated.

 Whilst such a solution doesn’t exist yet, several startups are exploring the concept of democratising data access and supporting data ownership.
 Reincubate’s technology can enable this concept at a grassroots level.

 The technology is designed to always keep the account owner in the loop, by only enabling access to data with her permission.
 2FA and 2SV are examples of features supported by Reincubate that demonstrate the company’s focus on privacy laws and data security.

 Cloud Data and investigations